tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 040.md

 - [[Silas]] gets yelled at when entering the bar by the stupid ass skull.
 - We have some racists try to start shit with us, we step out before something escalates.
 - The group gets back together. [[Keth Darklighter|Keth]] tries to fuck with the new magic shop. [[Sihrr]] goes to listen to the kid yelling stupid stories in the middle of town.
+- [[Sihrr]] fucks up the kids sandwich.
+The kid surprisingly, also hates snakes.
 -